checkmarx-ts/cxone-flow-audit/README.md

 ## Troubleshooting

-### Azure DevOps
+### All SCMs

 #### Turn on Debug

+The first troubleshooting step is to turn on debug logging.
 Use the `--level DEBUG` option to turn on debug output.
 Capture the debug log if it is necessary to request help from Checkmarx Professional Solutions.

+#### Multiple scans executing on push/pull-request events

+The `cxoneflow-audit` tool is intended to audit and manage webhook deployments at a level that will apply to multiple repositories.
+It does not look at individual repository settings.
+If a repository has been configured to send webhook events, it is possible that the events are being emitted more than once.

+To resolve the issue, remove all webhook event configurations made at the repository level.

+#### Some, but not all, of the webhook events are rejected by CxOneFlow.

+The shared secret that is configured with some webhook configurations may be wrong or outdated.
+Use the `cxoneflow-audit` deploy function with the `--replace` option to force the webhook definitions to be updated with the current shared secret.

+### Azure DevOps

 #### The audit CSV shows nothing is configured but service hook configurations can be observed.